-- Ensure that some EU cities from the outermost regions (e.g. Saint Denis de la Réunion, near Madagascar) take part in the Mission.
-Some outermost regions may present common features with some non-European countries (e.g. climate conditions, cultural traits and/or geography), and for some particular cases, the relative scarcity of infrastructure (esp. small islands). - Engage non-European cities that already support clean energy innovation, such as New York City, Sydney or Tokyo. - Use already existing tools where the EU/European cities take part, to foster the transfer of European innovations to the rest of the world.
+- First, the geographical scope of the mission should be the same as for most H2020 projects: the EU, plus other European countries such as Norway, Switzerland or Ukraine -and, ideally, a post-Brexit United Kingdom. - Ensure that some EU cities from the outermost regions (e.g. Saint Denis de la Réunion, near Madagascar) take part in the Mission.
+Some outermost regions may present common features with some non-European countries (e.g. climate conditions, cultural traits and/or geography), and for some particular cases, the relative scarcity of infrastructure (especially small islands).29 - Engage non-European cities that already support clean energy innovation, such as New York City, Sydney or Tokyo30. - Use already existing tools where the European cities take part, to foster the transfer of European innovations to the rest of the world.
 Such organisations include the C40, the Global Covenant of Mayors (see Section 2.2.) and Mission Innovation. - Use existing local, national and EU economic diplomacy tools to support those EU cities that can act as ambassadors, showcasing best practices and attracting interest from foreign investors.

-29. Thomas Pellerin-Carlin and Pierre Serkine, "From Distraction to Action - towards a bold Energy Union Innovation Strategy", Policy Paper

-No. 167, Jacques Delors Institute, June 2016.
+29. Thomas Pellerin-Carlin and Pierre Serkine, "From Distraction to Action - towards a bold Energy Union Innovation Strategy", Policy Paper No. 167, Jacques Delors Institute, June 2016.

-30. https://cleantechnica.com/2018/08/27/from-london-to-new-york-19-cities-commit-to-net-zero-carbon-buildings-by-2030/
+^{30.} https://cleantechnica.com/2018/08/27/from-london-to-new-york-19-cities-commit-to-net-zero-carbon-buildings-by-2030/